aosakwe/GitHub_Test_Repo/README.md

 # GitHub Workshop Practice Repo

-This repository includes example text files to demonstrate how to use git and GitHub.
+This repository includes example text files and png files to demonstrate how to use git and GitHub.